Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## Universal statement

-A valid instance of an Universal statement assures that given an input of:
+A valid instance of a Universal statement assures that given an input of:

 - exchange: {0..2^NUM_BITS_ADDRESS}
 - merkleRootBefore: {0..2^256}